Skip to main content

 Client-Level Retries

-kube-client does not have built-in retries for regular API calls.
+By default, kube-client does not retry regular API calls.
 When create(), patch(), get(), etc. fail, they return the error as-is.

 Timeout Strategy